Victor0118/IR_tool/README.md

 # IR_tool

-* interpolation: the interpolation of two models's results and significance test for trec_eval's output.
+* interpolation: the interpolation of two models's results, significance test for trec_eval's output and per-topic analysis for TREC microblog datasets.